How to declare an empty string in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys the app.
+The Agent writes the code, tests for errors, and deploys your app from a simple description.
 Start building with Replit.

 Get started for free